yorktronic/yorktronic.github.io/_posts/2016-7-12-turi-data-science-summit-notes.md

 Note: I had to fix something that broke on my website at this point, so I stopped taking notes.

-# Emily Fox -- Amazon Professor of Machine Learning, University of Washington #
+# Machine Learning for Analyzing Complex Time Series  #
-**Machine Learning for Complex Time Series**
+**Emily Fox, Amazon Professor of Machine Learning, University of Washington**
 * Hidden Markup Models (HMM)
 * Challenges:
     * Sementation into behaviors